chasersmith/javascript-zombie-shoot/README.md

 # Zombie Shoot - Basic JavaScript Game

 Simple JavaScript game where you point and click to kill zombies so they don't escape.
 Project originally made in 2017 for practice in JavaScript.
-Live build can be played on [Gamejolt](https://gamejolt.com/games/zombieshoot/225808)
+Live build can be played on [Github Page](https://chasersmith.github.io/javascript-zombie-shoot/) or [Gamejolt](https://gamejolt.com/games/zombieshoot/225808)

 ## Running